How to troubleshoot issues when opening Sage 50 Accounts.

 If the Control Panel has the view by icons setting, click Programs and Features. - Click Turn Windows features on or off.

-- Select the .NET Framework check boxes, so they show as
+- Select the .NET Framework checkboxes, so they show as

 or